OpenSciViz/ai-solns/README.md

 Sunday Jan 13 2019 PST 6pm status:

 Makefile and C function stubs and (pure) Python partial implementation.
-Also some SWIG boilerplate, allowing C code to be used/tested as a Python module as (pure) Python implementation becomes mature/complete, port to C and test and compare.
+Also some SWIG boilerplate, allowing C code to be used/tested as a Python module.

+As (pure) Python implementation becomes mature/complete, port to C and test and compare.
 Python code should be C-like (no classes/objects, with minimal Python Zen).

 # swig example from: